 They were surprised to see me, but I immediately felt a warmth from them, like they were also looking to overcome the tension between us, and were ready to.
 We both made a few apologies and even laughed a bit together at how stupid it was to fall out, and said goodbye.
 I left quite elated.

 It was great to feel that I’d been correct in understanding the intuitive pull to that place at that time, and also felt grateful that I’d been given the chance to mend something that was a source of negativity in my life.
-It made me feel that the divine really wants us to do this, and will bring us the chances to, especially if we are asking for it and ready for it.

 One more practical experience with intuition was a couple of years later, when I was meeting some other people who were also interested in Belsebuub’s work.